 The Reg Holloway

-The Reg Holloway Scholarship is named to honour a man who has been a long-term supporter of the LGBT+ community, and is open to a student wishing to pursue a career in music.
+The Reg Holloway Scholarship is named to honour a man who has been a long-term supporter of the LGBTIQ+ community, and is open to a student wishing to pursue a career in music.

 The QBE Foundation